ajahne/blog/_drafts/2020-6-14-representation-matters.md

 That kid was proud.

-Wearing his baggy jeans, long Tee, and braids under the a doo-rag - I taught them students the hell out of some operators, variables, and data types!
+Wearing his baggy jeans, long Tee, and braids under the doo-rag - I taught them students the hell out of some operators, variables, and data types!

 And all of my code compiled.